davenquinn/xenoliths/paper/text/chapters/05-modeling.md

 potential bias towards colder measurements in the modeled geotherms, this appears to match our xenolith data.
-Accounting for possible external effects \[@sec:heat-flow and @sec:model_supplement\], it suggests a hotter geotherm than that derived from the thermobarometric constraints.
+Accounting for possible external effects \[@sec:heat-flow and @sec:model_supplement\], it suggests a hotter geotherm marginally conforming to thermobarometric constraints.

 ### Late-Cretaceous mantle nappe underplating